heykayla/my-writing/how-tos/how-to-create-and-push-files-to-a-remote-repo-tutorial.md

 filter.lfs.required=true
 ```

-> 🚩 **NOTE**:  Your output may not exactly replicate the examples in this how-to.
+> 🚩 **NOTE**:  Your output may differ from the outputs shown in this how-to.

-### Step 4: Create a new file
+### Step 4 — Create a new file

-To **create** a new file in your cloned repository, run the `touch` command followed by the filename you're giving it.
+To **create** a new file in your cloned repository, run the touch command followed by the file name you're giving it in your terminal.

 ```
 >:$ git touch hello_world.md
 ```

-### Step 5: Stage your file
+### Step 5 — Stage your file

-After you create a file and make changes to it, it's time to stage it by running the `git add .` command.
+After you create a file and make changes to it, it's time to stage it by running the `git add .` command in your terminal.

 ```
 >:$ git add .